arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 This "three-step" approach is recommended over the "one-step" LCA model fit that includes the outcome of interest as a covariate in the LCA model @nylund-gibsonTenFrequentlyAsked20181213 @bolckEstimatingLatentStructure2004a.
 The following variables were determined a priori to be potential risk factors for exposure @arnoldLongitudinalStudyImpact2022: close proximity (6 feet or less) to an individual who tested positive for SARS-CoV-2; close proximity to an individual showing key COVID-19 symptoms (fever, cough, shortness of breath); lives in University housing; ate in a restaurant in the past 7 days; ate in a dining hall in the past 7 days; only ate in their room/apartment in the past 7 days; travelled in the 3 months prior to returning to campus; and travelled since returning to campus for the Fall term.
 Variables relating to attending gatherings were not included in the logistic regression due to overlap with intention variables of the initial LCA fit.
-Missing variables were deemed "Missing At Random" and imputed using the mice package @vanbuurenMiceMultivariateImputation2011, as described in the supplement of the previous paper @arnoldLongitudinalStudyImpact2022.
+Missing variables were deemed "Missing At Random" and imputed using the mice package @vanbuurenMiceMultivariateImputation2011, as described in the supplement of the previous chapter (@d4a_appendix).

 We parameterized a deterministic compartmental Susceptible-Infected-Recovered (SIR) model using approximate Bayesian computation (ABC) against the seroprevalence within each latent class.
 The recovery rate was set to 8 days.